Dennis the Menace (U.S. comics): Marvel series

-After these revival series, the Hilden and CBS comics run came to an end in 1980.
-Ketcham had half of the comic book rights purchased by Stan Lee and Marvel Comics, so they were able to produce a new series of Dennis the Menace comic books.
-The new Marvel series ran from December 1981 to November 1982.
-The smaller Dennis the Menace comic digests were published continually by Fawcett and Hilden between 1969 and 1980, and they were briefly resurrected in reprints by Marvel in 1982 for a run of three issues.
+After the end of the Hallden and CBS comics run in 1980, Ketcham had half of the comic book rights purchased by Stan Lee and Marvel Comics, so they were able to produce a new series of Dennis the Menace comic books.
+The new Marvel series ran for thirteen issues from December 1981 to November 1982.
+The smaller one-hundred-page Dennis the Menace comic digests published by Hallden-Fawcett were briefly resurrected in by Marvel in 1982 for a run of three issues titled The Very Best of Dennis the Menace, as well as a run of three issues simply titled Dennis the Menace Comics Digest.